-As of January 1, 2022, all public, free association and Indian libraries in New York State will be required to meet the minimum standards listed below.
-While a response is not required in 2022, please indicate which of these standards your library already meets as of December 31, 2022.
-This 2022 data will be helpful in informing statewide and regional efforts to ensure that all of New York's libraries are able to successfully comply with the new minimum standards.
+All public, free association and Indian libraries in New York State are required to meet the minimum standards listed below.
+Please indicate which of these standards your library meets as of December 31, 2023.
 Helpful information for meeting minimum public library standards is available on the State Library's website.
-Questions about the new standards should be directed to your library system.